 Only a portion of your work for each lesson will actually be emailed to me for feedback.
 This work will generally consist of exercises in declension or conjugation, translation, and your answers to questions on the vocabulary, translation, grammar, or other points raised in the textbooks or the tutorial guide.
-Limited modifications can be made to the assignments, depending upon your prior experience with Latin or other special needs; teaching tips can be provided, if you are a prospective Latin teacher, especially if you are planning to use Wheelock's Latin.
+Modifications can be made to the assignments, depending upon your prior experience with Latin or other special needs; teaching tips can be provided, if you are a prospective Latin teacher, especially if you are planning to use Wheelock's Latin.
 All assignments must, needless to say, be prepared on your own without outside help; if you find answer keys for the textbooks, you obviously should refrain from using them.
 Virtually all questions that might arise in the course of your work for each chapter will be answered in either the textbooks or lesson notes, but if you find some vital question unanswered in those sources, you may e-mail me before submitting your written assignment.
-All assignments must be submitted typed directly within the body of an email, though you should certainly retain your original in a WORD or comparable text document.
+All assignments must be submitted as attached WORD documents, being sure to retain your originals.